Grilled Tequila Fajitas

 It smells like tequila and angst.
 But unlike that bar, it gets better with age.

-Also unlike that bar, you probably want to drown your sorrows, er, steak, in a decent tequila.
-I used Sauza Commemorativo Anejo.
-Granted, that's a little posh, but we're talking about a 1/2 cup of agave juice – which means there's plenty left for some kick-ass margaritas.
-Plus, I don't go through a lot of tequila (long story, but the short version is that I spent too many weekends in Tijuana from ages 18-21) so I only keep one bottle around.
+Also unlike that bar, you need a decent tequila.
+I used Sauza Commemorativo Anejo, which sounds a little posh, but we’re talking about a 1/2 cup of agave juice – which means there’s plenty left for some kick-ass margaritas.

 - 1/2 cup decent tequila